Ducted Air Conditioning System: Types, Working, Cost Guide

 Ducted air conditioning systems require space for ductwork, which can be a challenge in some homes.
 The AC ducting installation process can be more complex and expensive in existing homes.

-Ducted air conditioning systems require regular maintenance to ensure they function efficiently.
+Ducted air conditioning systems require regular maintenance to operate efficiently.
 The cost of maintenance and repairs can be higher than split system air conditioners.

 Ductwork can restrict natural airflow, creating stagnant areas and contributing to allergies and diseases.
 In addition, the ducts can become a breeding ground for insects and mould.
 This can be a problem in older houses with deteriorated fibreglass lining.